 Each section will be responsible for ensuring that this policy is adhered to and effective.
-Management information will be required for each debt stream on a monthly basis.
+Management information will be required for each debt stream on a monthly basis to be co-ordinated by the Revenues Section in a format to be agreed.